Credit Card Fraud Prediction

 PCA provides us with multiple benefits: - Dimensionality Reduction (Model Complexity Reduction) - Decreased Overfitting - Handles Multicollinearity The Scree Plot and Cumulative Explained Variance plots below demonstrate how much each principal component accounts for explained variance.

 The plots show that the 1st principal component("PC1") accounts for 33%, of the explained variance.
 All following principal components account for <11% of explained variance.
-Because "PC1" is so important, we want to now find which features most greatly correlate to "PC1".
+Because "PC1" contains most of the explained variance, we want to now find which features most greatly correlate to "PC1".

 The features which most strongly correlate to "PC1" are the features whose vector arrows are the larger along the x-axis.
 We can also view "PC1`"" vs. "PC2" by looking at all the data.